 According to a US government report the herbs kava and lobelia have a high risk of causing dietary supplement side effects, including -at large doses- coma and death, which prompted a number of countries (but not the USA) to ban their sale (GAO, 2009).
 Yohimbe has caused some deaths, ginseng too has been implicated with deaths (American Association of Poison Control Centers, 1983-2008), and ma huang (ephedra) has been banned by the FDA in 2004 after a few people had died.

 In many or even most of these case, however, the herbs had not been used as indicated, or as traditionally recommended.
 Ma huang, for example, has been used safely for thousands of years in Chinese medicine, primarily for respiratory afflictions such as asthma, or congestive issues due to the common cold.
 In the cases of death involving the herb it was inappropriately used for weight loss and as a stimulant to improve athletic performance, frequently as a highly concentrated extract rather than in the form and at the safety platform of a whole herb, as traditional application suggests.
+(Weight loss pills frequently contain concentrated botanical extracts that may pose a serious danger - see Do Garcinia Cambogia Side Effects Boost Diabetes?).

 The FDA never provided any scientific proof that the herb, as used traditionally, is a health risk.
 FDA's removal of ma huang/ephedrine involved more politics than reasonable judgment.